 The New Jersey Public Employees Occupational Safety and Health (PEOSH) State Plan is part of the New Jersey Department of Labor and Workforce Development (NJDLWD).
 New Jersey PEOSH is headed by the Commissioner of Labor and Workforce Development.
-The main office is located in Trenton, New Jersey.
+The main office is located in Trenton.

 PEOSH has adopted identically all OSHA standards and regulations applicable to state and local government employment with the exception of the following:

-The New Jersey Plan provides for the adoption of alternative or different occupational safety and health standards by the Commissioner of Labor and Workforce Development in consultation with the Commissioner of Health and Senior Services, the Commissioner of Community Affairs, and the Public Employees Occupational Safety and Health Advisory Board, where no federal standards are applicable to the conditions or circumstances or where standards more stringent than the federal are deemed advisable.
+The New Jersey Plan provides for the adoption of alternative or different occupational safety and health standards by the Commissioner of Labor and Workforce Development in consultation with the Commissioner of Health and Senior Services, the Commissioner of Community Affairs, and the Public Workers Occupational Safety and Health Advisory Board, where no federal standards are applicable to the conditions or circumstances or where standards more stringent than the federal standards are deemed advisable.
 PEOSH has the following state-initiated standards, administered by their Department of Health and Senior Services:

 The New Jersey PEOSH Act is administered by the following two departments:

-The Office of Public Employees' Occupational Safety and Health (OPEOSH) conducts general and targeted inspections and investigations to ensure workplace safety.
+The Office of Public Workers' Occupational Safety and Health (OPEOSH) conducts general and targeted inspections and investigations to ensure workplace safety.
 OPEOSH has the authority to order the correction of any safety or health hazards identified during an inspection.
 Information on unique enforcement initiatives or local emphasis programs can be found on the New Jersey State Plan website.

 New Jersey PEOSH offers voluntary and cooperative programs that focus on reducing injuries, illnesses, and fatalities.
 New Jersey's PEOSH also offers on-site consultation services which help employers comply with PEOSH's standards and identify and correct potential safety and health hazards.
 New Jersey also has an agreement with OSHA, under Section 21(d) of the OSH Act, to provide free on-site consultation services to the private sector.
 For more information on these programs, please visit the New Jersey State Plan website.